By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 994|Pages: 2|5 min read

 To start off, Macbeth, like Gatsby, depicts the tragic hero archetype because his flaws play a role in bringing about his eventual destruction.
-Once Macbeth listens to a prophecy in which it is revealed that Macbeth will become King, his hidden ambition is uncovered and eventually this ambition leads to deadly consequences.
-Macbeth clearly reveals his ambition when he says “The prince of Cumberland!
+Once Macbeth listens to a prophecy in which it is revealed that Macbeth will become King, his hidden ambition is uncovered, and eventually, this ambition leads to deadly consequences.
+Macbeth clearly reveals his ambition when he says, “The prince of Cumberland!
 That is a step/ On which I must fall down, or else o'erleap/ For in my way it lies.
-Stars, hide your fires/ Let not light see my black and deep desires”.
-Because of the witches prophecy, Macbeth truly believes that he is the rightful King of Scotland and he will do anything to ensure that the prophecy comes true.
-His ambition of becoming King is so strong that he is willing to murder King Duncan, who Macbeth acknowledges as a good ruler that has bestowed many gifts upon Macbeth.
+Stars, hide your fires/ Let not light see my black and deep desires.”
+The prophecy acts as a catalyst that triggers Macbeth's latent ambitions and drives him to commit regicide.
+Because of the witches' prophecy, Macbeth truly believes that he is the rightful King of Scotland and he will do anything to ensure that the prophecy comes true.
+His ambition of becoming King is so strong that he is willing to murder King Duncan, whom Macbeth acknowledges as a good ruler who has bestowed many gifts upon Macbeth.
 At this point, Macbeth is intent on pursuing his goal of killing King Duncan and has his eyes set on the throne.
 Despite Macbeth being shown as a loyal and brave subject at the beginning of the play, his ambition quickly morally corrupts him as he justifies the evil act of killing Duncan to be “fair” in his eyes.
 Additionally, Macbeth’s never-ending greed for power and superiority above others drives Macbeth to commit horrific acts of violence in order to maintain his rank as the ruler of Scotland.
-Macbeth’s willingness to do whatever it takes to cement his role as King of Scotland is shown when he says “To be thus is nothing/But to be safely thus.
-Our fears in Banquo”.
-This is what Macbeth states after he becomes King, however he is still uneasy because he is afraid that he might lose his position.
-This leads to him arranging the murder of Banquo which reveals how giving in to his ambition and murdering Duncan has not brought Macbeth peace, but rather has left him more paranoid and anxious.
+Macbeth’s willingness to do whatever it takes to cement his role as King of Scotland is shown when he says, “To be thus is nothing/But to be safely thus.
+Our fears in Banquo.”
+This is what Macbeth states after he becomes King; however, he is still uneasy because he is afraid that he might lose his position.
+This leads to him arranging the murder of Banquo, which reveals how giving in to his ambition and murdering Duncan has not brought Macbeth peace, but rather has left him more paranoid and anxious.
 Even after Macbeth commits regicide and becomes the King, his desire for power becomes more obsessive as he is never content with the power he has.
 This prompts Macbeth down a path of madness in which he must continue to commit violent actions in order to maintain his hold on the recently acquired power he has gained.
-To conclude, Macbeth’s succumbs to his ambition and greed which causes him to descent into madness.
+To conclude, Macbeth succumbs to his ambition and greed, which causes him to descend into madness.

 Browse our vast selection of original essay samples, each expertly formatted and styled